TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 ### Power System Overview:

 1. A full-bridge rectifier shall be chosen over a half-bridge rectifier because it provides better efficiency and utilization of the AC line.
 This delivers a higher average DC output voltage and smoother waveform with reduced ripple.
 Compared to half-wave designs, the full-bridge configuration uses both halves of the AC waveform, resulting in more continuous conduction and a higher transformer utilization factor (TUF), which contributes to improved power efficiency and output quality [30].
 Additionally, the bridge rectifier produces a smaller ripple for a given load and requires less filtering, enhancing overall DC smoothness [31].
 In design, key considerations include voltage and current ratings of the diodes, power efficiency, and cost versus performance trade-offs.
 Factors such as load requirements, available supply voltage, and desired output smoothness influence the decision.
-The full-bridge configuration is selected because it ensures maximum power transfer, improved DC output quality, and better performance for high-power applications, justifying its use despite the slightly higher component count [32].
+The full-bridge configuration is selected because it ensures maximum power transfer, improved DC output quality, and better performance for high-power applications.
+This justifies its use despite the slightly higher component count [32].

 2. Adequate voltage filtering in the power board of an induction heater is essential to suppress DC-link ripple, reduce switching noise, and prevent voltage overshoot that can stress semiconductor devices.
 The most common solution is bulk capacitive filtering, where large electrolytic or film capacitors are placed across the DC bus to provide a low impedance path for high-frequency components.
 This configuration smooths the DC voltage and reduces electromagnetic interference (EMI) by bypassing switching transients to ground [11].
 Low-ESR and low-ESL capacitors are preferred for this purpose, as they handle high ripple currents effectively.
 The main advantages of capacitive filtering include its simplicity, compactness, and low cost.
 However, disadvantages include high in-rush current during startup, aging under thermal stress, and limited attenuation of low-frequency ripple components [12].